 I spent the last two days in Oklahoma with the Institute for the Excellence in Writing people.
 Their approach to writing is very similar to my approach to speech and debate.
 They’re some of the most focused and caring people I’ve known.
 I am excited for our growing business relationship.

 I’m in Tulsa right now making arrangements for one of our training camps.
-I’m away from my family, the weather is questionable, and I’d rather be home in My Sweet Home Office Suite.
+I’m away from my family, the weather is questionable, and I’d rather be home.
 But you know what?
 I love this work, primarily because of the testimonies below.

-These 3 conference were the best investment in my personal & professional life. [tweet this]
+I’ve been to all three conferences, and I can honestly say: These 3 conference were the best investment in my personal & professional life.

 Striving to get smarter, better and faster helps us create our future.
 The risk is that merely collecting, trading and discussing the tools turns into the point.